As we move into the holiday season, life may become more difficult if your spouse recently passed away.

 Take a vacation.

 There may be family and friends who will criticize your decision to do things differently.
-But remember,

 they haven’t walked in your shoes;